 A web based email client will always be less secure than one running on your own computer.
 That said, under some circumstances, it may be the best you can do.
 If you travel and must use public computers, it is your only choice.

-Two different web interfaces are available at https://novo-ordo.com/webmail and https://novo-ordo.com/roundcube.
+The preferred webmail interface is Roundcube at: https://novo-ordo.com/roundcube.
 Note this is https not http.
 This means the webmail interface is communicating over an encrypted link to ensure your privacy.

 When you log into a web interface your user name is your full email address, i.e. email@example.com.